 Some soils are high in carbonates to begin with (such as calcareous soils which are by definition high in calcium carbonate).
 If this is the case for your soil there may be other more pressing issues to deal with than the irrigation water.
-It is worthwhile understanding your soil type (see how to find this out here) before tackling the water.
+It is worthwhile understanding your soil type ( find your soil type here) before tackling the water.
 One option is to do nothing!

 Another option is to add soil amendments to counteract the problems.
 Gypsum (calcium sulfate) supplies soluble calcium to counteract the effect of calcium tie up.
 However, gypsum by itself cannot lower the soil pH.
 Only elemental sulfur can lower soil pH on a permanent basis.
 Microbes in the soil turn elemental sulfur into sulfuric acid and the acid reacts with the carbonates to turn them into carbon dioxide and water.
 Problem solved, eh?

 Not quite.
 The amount of elemental sulfur needed to lower the soil pH is a lot.
 As mentioned above, sulfur turns into sulfuric acid in the soil which in large amounts has a detrimental effect on soil biology.
 We are promoting practices that promote a healthy soil biology and therefore we limit additions of elemental sulfur to 100 lbs/acre in most situations and up 300 lbs/acre if the pH needs to be lowered.
 As can be seen in the table below, depending on the amount the pH needs to be changed and the soil type, levels over 1000 lbs/ acre can be actually be needed, and so applications would need to be split over several years.
 If we are applying irrigation water with bicarbonates at say, 200 ppm, then for every 12 inches of water we apply, we also apply 545 lbs/acre of bicarbonate.
 It takes one molecule of elemental sulfur to neutralize one molecule of bicarbonate, so that works out to 175 lbs/ac sulfur per 12″ water just to stay even with the bicarbonate, let alone lower the pH.
 All this is to say that applications of elemental sulfur might not be enough to lower pH and reduce bicarbonates, even over the long term.

 (lbs/acre applied S)